grawity/secretsd/README.md

 ## Storage

 For now, all secrets are encrypted using a single "database key", which is stored in a regular file by default but can be provided through an environment variable, KWallet, or read from an external program.
+Item titles and attributes are **not** encrypted.

     secretsd -k file:${CREDENTIALS_DIRECTORY}/secrets.key
     secretsd -k env:DATABASE_KEY